ceorron/stable-inplace-sorting-algorithms/README.md

 ```
 Step 1: starting at array_size = 1

-Step 2: no-op

-Step 3: Repeat Step 4 for all items in the list move forward by array_size * 2
+Step 2: Repeat Step 3 for all items in the list, move forward by array_size * 2

-Step 4: Take 2 array sublists next to each other both of length array_size apply zip_merge (sublist are left and right buffers)
+    Step 3: Take 2 array sublists next to each other, both of length array_size, apply zip_merge (sublist form the left and right buffers)

-Step 5: array_size = array_size * 2
+Step 4: array_size = array_size * 2

-Step 6: Repeat from Step 2 if array_size < length
+Step 5: Repeat from Step 2 if array_size < length
 ```

 The zip_merge is just like a merge_sort merge function except everything remains in place.
 Put simply the function keeps four buffers the output buffer, the left buffer, the right buffer and the middle buffer.

+Given left and right buffers both sorted the algorithm proceeds to merge them as follows:

 ```
 Repeat until we have no items left (left buffer or right buffer is empty)